Connic

 Sync Mode

 Request-response pattern with immediate results.
-The webhook waits for agent completion and returns the result in the same response.
+The webhook waits for the agent to finish and returns the result in the same response.

 How Sync Works

 Sync webhooks wait for the agent to complete and return the result in the same HTTP response.
-This provides a traditional request-response pattern.
+A traditional request-response pattern.
 Best for REST API integrations, interactive applications, and short-running tasks.

 Timeout